fibbojs/fibbo/docs/api/core/classes/FCamera.md

 > **\_\_CALLBACKS\_ON\_COLLISION\_\_**: `object` = `{}`

+Callbacks for when a collision occurs with a given class or object.
+It is a dictionary where the key is the class name or object id and the value is an array of callbacks.

 #### Index Signature

  \[`key`: `string`\]: (`data`) => `void`[]

-#### Description

-Callbacks for when a collision occurs with a given class or object.
-It is a dictionary where the key is the class name or object id and the value is an array of callbacks.

 #### Inherited from